mjpuma/FSC-WorldModelers/README.md

 ```
 In this case, we have chosen the following parameters:

-* `FSCversion`: 0 -> PTA version of the FSC moodel
+* `FSCversion`: 0 -> PTA version of the FSC model
 * `i_scenario`: 1 -> A scenario for a decline in wheat production due to hypothetical COVID-19 and locust disruptions.
-* `fractional_reserve_access`: 0.5 (i.e., half of each naation's reserves are accessible to buffer shock)
+* `fractional_reserve_access`: 0.5 (i.e., half of each nation's reserves are accessible to buffer shock)

 ### Step 6: Output files
 The model outputs are in CSV files.
 There are three configurations for the output.
 Below we describe the output variables and the three formats.

 Type 1) Bilateral Export Matrices, where the row name is the origin country and the column is the destination.
-The first set of m columns is the first time step, the second set is the next timestep and so forth.
+The first set of m columns is the first time step, the second set is the next time step and so forth.
 Units depend on ProcessInputs.R; typically kilocalories or metric tons.
 * BilateralExportMatrix_TimeSeries.csv

 Type 2) These files have four columns.
 The first row is the title: iso3,	Country Name ("Country.x"),	Year,	Value.
 The values for each individual file are production, reserves, or food shortage (demand-supply) as indicated by the file name.
 These files have units consistent with the Bilateral Export Matrices.